 Developing a strong understanding of culture, society, and the past – topics you will explore in humanities and social sciences (Arts) – offers tremendous value.
 As an individual, you will be challenged to think clearly and move beyond the preconceptions of how and why people communicate and interact.
 You will learn to integrate information, ideas, and opinions from a variety of sources and perspectives - a valuable asset in careers ranging from law to business.

-University Transfer (UT) Arts is a major component of the college’s university transfer program.
+University Studies Arts is a major component of the college’s university studies program.

 An education in Humanities and Social Sciences (Arts) is often misunderstood and underrated.
 Some may take a look at the classes and claim that subjects like philosophy and history have little relevance in daily life.
 But when you consider the challenges we face as a society—war based on religious idealism, globalization, medical problems like HIV, and more—you will soon realize how relevant these topics are.
 If we fail to understand other cultures for example, how can we do business successfully overseas?
 How can our society address any complex problem without looking inward?

-The courses you take in UT Arts will help you develop critical thinking skills to consider and interact with the vast amount of information available.
+The courses you take in University Studies Arts will help you develop critical thinking skills to consider and interact with the vast amount of information available.
 The result can be creative approaches and problem-solving skills that you will need to make decisions and succeed in a complex world.

 At MHC, you’ll have the advantage of building strong rapport with faculty who possess qualifications on par with university professors.
 The result is a high quality, yet personal learning experience.
 The range of courses available is broad, allowing you to build an individualized program that meets your interests and the degree you have in mind.
 The college helps you develop a suitable class schedule, as there is a very high degree of flexibility.